Nursing - AAS

 - Students interested in applying to the Nursing Program should then meet with an advisor for information regarding the Nursing Program.

-- Students interesting in applying to the Nursing Program must get a nursing packet/application from the nursing department (in person or by mail) and complete and submit by the application deadline.
+- Students interesting in applying to the Nursing Program must get a nursing packet/application from the nursing department (in person, by mail or Luna website) and complete and submit by the application deadline, the last Friday of May (please contact the Nursing Department for the application due date).

-- Must submit official high school and college/university transcripts to LCC no later than the end of May.
+- Must submit official high school and college/university transcripts to LCC prior to the application deadline.
 This is required if students are requesting that credit be given for classes taken at other institutions.
 Transfer credit may be granted after a review of transcripts by the LCC Registrar and the Director of Nursing.
 A grade of “C” or higher is required for transfer of any credit(s) from each course.
-All information is due in the admissions office by the end of May of each year.

-- The selection process for the Nursing Program begins after receipt of the student’s application to the School of Nursing by the due date determined by the Nursing Department.
+- The selection process for the Nursing Program begins after receipt of the student’s application to the School of Nursing by the last Friday of May.
 It is the responsibility of the student to notify the School of Nursing of any change of address or telephone number, or other information affecting the student’s application.

-- Nursing student selection will be made during the first two weeks of July.
+- Nursing student candidate selection will be made approximately two weeks after the applications are due, unless otherwise specified.
 Students selected for admission will be notified by mail.
-No information regarding selection status will be given by telephone or email, nor will any such information be posted prior to the release of admissions status for all applicants.
+No information regarding selection status will be given by telephone or email, nor will any such information be posted prior to the release of admission status for all applicants.

 |Criteria Weight||AAS Admission Criteria||Criteria Requirement|